 The feast of snakes.
 Process dedicated to the Saint Dominic, in the streets of Cocullo, in the Abruzzo region, Italy on May 1, 2019.

-the police officer of Cocullo with snakes in hand before the procession.The feast of snakes.
+Boys of Cocullo with snakes in hand before the procession.The feast of snakes.
 Process dedicated to the Saint Dominic, in the streets of Cocullo, in the Abruzzo region, Italy on May 1, 2019.

 The St. Domenico's procession in Cocullo, central Italy.
 Every year on the first of May, snakes are placed onto the statue of St. Domenico and then the statue is carried in a procession through the town.
 St. Domenico is believed to be the patron saint for people who have been bitten by snakes: